OWASP/owasp-mastg/Document/0x05d-Reverse-Engineering-and-Tampering-iOS.md

 #### Cycript and Cynject

-Cycript is traditionally used in the iOS world.
-It also runs standalone on Android, however without injection support.
-It is based on a Java VM that can be injected into a running process using Cydia Substrate.
-The user then communicates with process through the Cycript console interface.
+Cydia Substrate (formerly called MobileSubstrate) is the de-facto framework for developing run-time patches (“Cydia Substrate extensions”) on iOS.
+It comes with Cynject, a tool that provides code injection support for C. By injecting a JavaScriptCore VM into a running process on iOS, users can interface with C code, with support for primitive types, pointers, structs and C Strings, as well as Objective-C objects and data structures.
+It is also possible to access and instantiate Objective-C classes inside a running process.
+Some examples for the use of Cycript are listed in the iOS chapter.

 Cycript injects a JavaScriptCore VM into the running process.
 Users can then manipulate the process using JavaScript with some syntax extensions through the Cycript Console.